fredrikb12/odinbook-client/README.md

 You may find project specifications and other details on the [project page](https://www.theodinproject.com/lessons/nodejs-odin-book).

+As of August 30th, this project uses TypeScript!

 ## Demo

 ![Desktop demo gif](../media/odinbook-demo.gif?raw=true) ![Mobile demo gif](../media/odinbook-mobile-demo.gif?raw=true)